B1081 LINCOLN - Temperature Damper Motor Circuit

-Labor: 1.0The cost of diagnosing the B1081 LINCOLN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B1081 LINCOLN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)

 B1081 LINCOLN Meaningo rotate the temperature blend door actuator, the Heating, Ventilation, and Air Conditioning (HVAC) module supplies voltage and ground to the temperature blend door actuator through the door actuator motor circuits.
 To reverse the temperature blend door actuator rotation, the HVAC module reverses the voltage and ground circuits.